 Paso Robles is a city in San Luis Obispo County.
 It is officially known as El Paso de Robles.
-The city is known for its underground aquifers, an abundance of grape plantations, creation of olive oil, almond plantations, and facilitating the California Mid-State Fair.
+The city is known for its underground aquifers, an abundance of grape plantations, the creation of olive oil, and almond plantations, and facilitating the California Mid-State Fair.

 It is situated on the Salinas River north of San Luis Obispo, California.

 Paso Robles is dedicated to its legacy and defiant disposition.
 The area has its unique character with natural aquifers, bountiful harvests, ranchers, and cowgirls.

 The area was named “the Springs” by the local Salinan tribe, who taught Spain’s Franciscan padres about the district’s plentiful warm springs during the 1700s.
 Paso Robles acquired the moniker “Almond City” because it had the world’s most elevated centralization of almond plantations.

 The city’s first business grape plantations opened during the 1880s.
 Andrew York established a winery at what is currently York Mountain Winery.
 Different families that began wineries in Paso Robles in the mid-20th century incorporate the Dusis, Nellis, Busis, Martinellis, Bianchis, and Vostis varieties.